Dacrycarpus dacrydioides: Evolution

 A 2022 study in Molecular Phylogenetics and Evolution, found a phylogeny, or evolutionary tree, in which kahikatea is found to be within a Darcydioid clade.
-This group of species that share a common ancestor also gave rise to the other Dacrycarpus species as well as those in the genus Darcydium.
+This group of species that share a common ancestor also gave rise to the other Dacrycarpus species as well as those in the genus Dacrydium.
 They suggested it diverged from a common ancestor around 60 million years ago, in the early paleogene.
 This is represented in the cladogram below.